 On-Site Media Centre

-The agency is responsible for the on-site Media Centre during the four days of the Show, handling the needs of some 400 media personnel.
-This includes handling press accreditation, queries and providing information on events at the Show.
+The agency is responsible for the on-site Media Centre during the four days of the Show, handling the needs of some 400 media personnel including five TV crews covering the Royal visit.